Matrix

 Notice that none of the labels are transferred to the matrix.
 However, the numbers in the rows and columns still have the same meaning.
 Everything in the first row is sales numbers for fruit.
 Everything in the second row is sales numbers for vegetables.
 Everything in the first column is the sales for the first month of the quarter.

-Check mark Understanding Check
+Check Mark Understanding Check

 Click on the check box of the answer you think is correct.